 I have served as a teaching assistant for courses both at Carnegie Mellon and Northwestern.
 During my masters year at CMU, I was a TA for the Experimental Design and Survey, Sampling, and Society courses and mentored Elaine Liu for her undergraduate thesis.

-At Northwestern, I have served as the TA for STAT 202 (Introduction to Statistics), STAT 232 (Applied Statistics), and most recently, our Data Science sequence.
+At Northwestern, I have served as the TA for STAT 202 (Introduction to Statistics), STAT 232 (Applied Statistics), STAT 425/325 (Survey Sampling), and our rad Data Science sequence.